-In 2012 we established the McAuley room, which is a dynamic place of learning for our Ongoing Research Scheme (ORS) students.
+In 2012 we established the McAuley room, which was a dynamic place of learning for our Ongoing Research Scheme (ORS) students.
 We have an extremely dedicated team of teacher aides who support the students to achieve their learning goals.
-This team is ably led by Ann Smith.
+This ORS team is ably led by Samantha Grbin.

 In 2014 the BOD provided the girls with a brand new classroom equipped with their own kitchen.
 This has become an invaluable resource which enables life-skills training and experiences.

 Volunteers are able to assist the faculty in a variety of ways.
 We are very grateful for people who can assist by acting as Readers and Writers for assessments during the year, and for formal NCEA examinations in November and December.
 If you have some time to spare, please contact Lorraine Evening to discuss your possible involvement.